City dwellers more likely to suffer from hay fever, study shows - SWI swissinfo.ch

 ‘Aggressive pollen’

-The study also shows a gap between urban and rural when it comes to hay fever, with city dwellers more exposed, partly due to “more aggressive” pollens.
+The study also shows a gap between urban and rural areas when it comes to hay fever, with city dwellers more exposed – partly due to “more aggressive” pollens.

 “For example, birch trees that grow in towns contain around twice as many allergens as birch trees in the countryside,” Schmid-Grendelmeier said.
 The protein responsible for sparking the allergy is a “stress” protein, and tees exposed to too much exhaust fumes, for example, produce more of it, he said.

-Exhaust fumes and traffic-related pollutants can also irritate the mucous membranes in humans, which further explains why city-dwellers are more likely to suffer.
+Exhaust fumes and traffic-related pollutants can also irritate the mucous membranes in humans, which further explains why city-dwellers are more at risk.

 Desensitisation